 As your own Chief Marketing Officer, you have a say in how your brand translates to your career advancement.
 It’s possible to develop a brand that positions you for promotion, but there are ways that you can (mis)manage your brand that can have a negative impact as well.
+At Brand Mirror we offer personal branding services in Northern Virginia that will help you succeed in your field.
 Here are five considerations when thinking about how your brand influences your career.

 1. Do you know what to ask for?

 When you present yourself at work, are you putting your best foot forward?
 It’s important to understand your personal brand because this will guide your pathways to success.
 You need to know your strengths.
 How are you perceived by others?
 What are the strongest reasons you deserve advancement?
 Do you have a plan for your career that you can present as part of your pitch for promotion?
-When making your pitch, you are marketing yourself, so customize your ask to your strengths and be prepared to share your personal value proposition.
+When making your pitch, you are marketing yourself, list your strengths and be prepared to share your personal value proposition.

 2. Do you have the right advocates?